Igglybuff/awesome-piracy/readme.md

 - [My big list of documentary sites (streaming and download)](https://www.reddit.com/r/Documentaries/comments/h9pu7/my_big_list_of_documentary_sites_streaming_and/) An old post by /u/whatwhat888 that may still be useful
 - [DocuWiki.net](http://docuwiki.net/index.php?title=Main_Page) DocuWiki.net serves as an index of documentary films on the Edonkey Network.
 - [MVGroup](http://forums.mvgroup.org/) Forum for documentary torrent and ED2K downloads.
 Sign-up required.
-- [Documentary Addict](https://documentaryaddict.com/) A website which scrapes Youtube for documentaries
 - [iHaveNoTv](https://ihavenotv.com/) Community managed documentary collection

 ## Fonts, Icons, and Graphics